Calculating holiday pay Holiday entitlement

 Rolled-up holiday pay

-Employees must get paid for their holiday when they take it.
-If an employer spreads holiday pay over the year by adding an amount on top of their employees' hourly rate, this is known as 'rolled-up' holiday pay.
+Workers must get paid for their holiday when they take it.
+If an employer spreads holiday pay over the year by adding an amount on top of their workers' hourly rate, this is known as 'rolled-up' holiday pay.

 Employers must not do this unless a worker is covered under the new rules for irregular hours workers and part-year workers.